nickmmark/us-canada-congress/README.md

 * 'Newfoundland and Labrador': 520000
 * 'Prince Edward Island': 170000

+The overall effect of a US/Canada merger would be:
 |  | **Region** | **Population** | **Current Representatives** | **Proposed Representatives** | **Difference** |
 |---|---|---|---|---|---|
 | 0 | California | 39538223 | 52 | 44 | -8 |